Young America's Foundation: The National Journalism Center

 The National Journalism Center which was founded in 1977 by M. Stanton Evans, is currently a project of Young America's Foundation that places college students and recent graduates at media organizations in the Washington, D.C. area.
 Notable alumni include Ann Coulter, Tim Carney, and Malcolm Gladwell.

 Young Americans for Freedom

-On March 16, 2011, Young Americans for Freedom (YAF) passed a National Board Resolution which resulted in the merger of two organizations into the Young America's Foundation on April 1, 2011.
+On March 16, 2011, Young Americans for Freedom (YAF) passed a National Board Resolution which resulted in the merger of the organization into the Young America's Foundation on April 1, 2011.
 YAF was founded on September 11, 1960, at the family home of William F. Buckley in Sharon, Connecticut.
 The charter for the Young Americans for Freedom, written by M. Stanton Evans, the Sharon Statement,was described by K.E.Grubbs in 2010 as "the late 20th century's single most elegant distillation of conservative principles".
 The Heritage Foundation described the Sharon Statement as "a succinct summary of the central ideas of modern American conservatism".